This blog may contain affiliate links. Read our disclosure policy for more info.

 About the Drive from Courtenay to Campbell River

-The short drive from Courtenay to Campbell River is just 53 kilometers (33 miles) in length and will take as little as 37 minutes to complete, without stops.
+The short drive from Courtenay to Campbell River is a great addition to any Vancouver Island itinerary!
+It’s just 53 kilometers (33 miles) in length and will take as little as 37 minutes to complete, without stops.
 The route follows the Inland Island Hwy/BC-19 N for most of the way and is considered an easy drive.

 It can be a pretty busy stretch of road during the summer and at weekends, so be prepared and leave early in the morning so you can squeeze in all the awesome stops along the way.